-Israel’s 13th and current Prime Minister, Naftali Bennett, has been in politics since 2006.
+Israel’s 13th Prime Minister and third current Alternate Prime Minister, Naftali Bennett, has been in politics since 2006.
 By profession, he is a software and tech entrepreneur.

 After four elections in only two years, and with Israel getting stuck in an agonizing stalemate, Bennett seemed unable to reach the power of Israeli politics.
 He failed to cross the electoral threshold in the April 2019 Knesset election, and his right-wing party Yamina had only seven seats following the March 2021 election.

-And yet, against all odds, Bennett is now Israel’s Prime Minister.
+And yet, against all odds, Bennett was elected Israel’s Prime Minister.

 On June 13, 2021, Bennett won a confidence vote in a razor-thin margin, only 60 votes to 59, to oust his former boss, Benjamin Netanyahu, ending the latter’s long 12-year tenure as Prime Minister.
-Bennett now leads the most diverse coalition government that Israel has ever encountered, including the first Arab party to serve in the government.
+As Prime Minister from June 2021 to June 2022, Bennett led the most diverse coalition government in Israel’s history, including the first Arab party to serve in the government.

-For sure, it is an entirely new – albeit still uncertain – era in Israeli politics.
+For sure, it was an entirely new – albeit still uncertain – era in Israeli politics.

 Naftali Bennett was born in Haifa on March 25, 1972.
 He is the youngest of three sons born to Jim and Myrna Bennett, Jewish Americans who migrated from San Francisco to Israel in 1967.
 Both of Naftali’s parents were from Ashkenazi Jewish backgrounds.